zophiezlan/tsdice/README.md

     * **Interaction:** How particles react to your mouse on hover and click.
     * **Special FX:** Effects like links, rotation, wobble, and collisions.
 * **Intensity Scale:** A 1-10 slider to control the overall chaos and intensity of the random effects.
-* **Interactive Toggles:** Fine-tune the vibe with toggles for common settings like theme, cursor focus, and particle death.
+* **Interactive Toggles:** Fine-tune the scene with toggles for common settings like theme, cursor focus, and particle death.
 * **History:** Made a change you don't like?
 The "Back" button lets you step back through your last 20 shuffles.
 * **Responsive Design:** A clean, glassmorphism-style UI that works beautifully on both desktop and mobile.